12 Interviewing Tips for Managers

 Final thoughts on interviewing tips for managers

 Continuous improvement is key to a successful hiring process.
-Reflecting on what went well and what didn’t allows you to make adjustments that enhance future interviews.
-After the interview, send candidate experience surveys and debrief with your team to identify strengths and opportunities for improvement.
+Reflecting on what went well and what didn’t will allow you to make adjustments that enhance future interviews.
+Send candidate experience surveys and run post-mortems with your team after the interview process to identify strengths and opportunities for improvement.
 Gather insights around any challenges or unexpected issues that arose during the interview process and consider how to address them.
 Interviewing is an art, and your results will get better with practice.